laylaalsaede/Robot-arm-control-using-the-Robot-Operating-System-ROS-/README.md

 Then you have start filling the blanks by choosing the version ROS such as melodic which i used, Then Writing the name of your project and description then click "create" .

- As shown in the picture :
+Your project will be as shown in the picture:

 ![2021-08-06](https://user-images.githubusercontent.com/63214056/128528411-5fba8aa7-377c-4e23-90ce-d880492da6df.png)